All Things Considered on KCCU

 In the 40 years since, almost everything about the program has changed, from the hosts, producers, editors and reporters to the length of the program, the equipment used and even the audience.

 However there is one thing that remains the same: each show consists of the biggest stories of the day, thoughtful commentaries, insightful features on the quirky and the mainstream in arts and life, music and entertainment, all brought alive through sound.

 All Things Considered is the most listened-to, afternoon drive-time, news radio program in the country.
-Every weekday the two-hour show is hosted by Robert Siegel, Michele Norris and Melissa Block.
-In 1977, ATC expanded to seven days a week with a one-hour show on Saturdays and Sundays, currently hosted by Guy Raz.
-During 2012, while Michele is focusing on other reporting assignments, Weekend Edition Sunday host Audie Cornish will fill in for her in the host chair.
+Every weekday the two-hour show is hosted by Robert Siegel, Melissa Block, and Audie Cornish.
+In 1977, ATC expanded to seven days a week with a one-hour show on Saturdays and Sundays.